RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/setting_up_the_compiler.md

 # Setting Up the Compiler

 The compiler is the tool that will convert our source code to machine code that suits a specific machine target.
-In our case, that specific machine target is "The RISCV CPU, bare metal".
+In our case, that specific machine target is `riscv64gc-unknown-none-elf`. ie "The RISCV CPU, bare metal".

 The rust compiler gets installed as a toolchain, so it comes with a linker attached.
 For this reason, our compile button will do the following :
 1. Compile rust files